cwleonard/game-off-2013/README.md

 ### Browser Compatibility

-The game works in modern web browsers - recent Chrome, Firefox, Safari, even Internet Explorer - but not on mobile devices.
+The game works in modern web browsers

+  * Chrome 24+

+  * Firefox 23+

+  * Internet Explorer 10+

+Unfortunately, it can't be played on mobile devices.
 You'll need a real computer for this one.
 This is mostly because you move with the keyboard.

 ### Graphics